bellom/battleship/README.md

 ### 🏠 [Homepage](https://github.com/bellom/battleship#readme)

-This is a game of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) built with JavaScript, Bootstrap, CSS, and HTML.
+This is a browser based game of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) built with JavaScript, Bootstrap, CSS, and HTML.

 ## Install